 Welcome to Pasta Beach where the Spaghetti Pomodoro is piled high and the pizza is crafted with homemade dough by chef Gianluca who hails straight from Sardegna, Italy.
 The emphasis here is on simplistic, approachable Italian cuisine, with dishes that mimic those you might eat in Italy.
 The restaurant's outdoor patio offers both fire pits and outdoor heaters.

 The Reef is your spot for a piece of tropical paradise without leaving New England.
-Set on the harbor overlooking an impressive collection of boats, their outdoor patios are outfitted with palm trees, lounge seating, a collection of fire pits for chillier evenings.
-The menu here is all about celebrating international flavor, inspired by the travels of sailors to ports around the world.
-Think: lobster rolls, sea scallops, Moroccan crusted salmon and more.
+Set on the harbor overlooking an impressive collection of boats, during the summer their outdoor patios are outfitted with palm trees and lounge seating, come the cooler months a styled and themed igloos arrive dockside.

 Photo credit: The Reef